← Back to blog Tutorial

 Future<void> _processAudio(Uint8List audioBytes) async {

-final result = await _pipeline.run(
+final transcript = await _whisper!.run(

 envelope: Envelope.audio(bytes: audioBytes),